CannedFish/myvimconf/Readme.md

 # If use system clang
 # In Ubuntu
 sudo apt-get install libclang-x.0-dev
-./install.py --all --system-clang
+./install.py --all --system-libclang

 # Else, just
 ./install.py --all

-# For python 3.3+
+# For python 3
 sudo apt-get install python3-dev
 # In CentOS
 sudo yum install python3-devel